Nikodermus/catch-and-run-game/README.md

 	--- ✓ User can log in with e-mail, password
     --- ✓ Users will be authenticated through session and device tokens
 	--- x User can log out, thus destroying tokens
-    --- x Users will have a "My Profile" page with their data and games
+    --- ✓ Users will have a "My Profile" page with their data and games
 	--- x User can add and modify nickname, name and picture in "My Profile"
-	--- x "My Profile" will show only 10 latest games, and 10 best games for the user
+	--- ✓ "My Profile" will show only 10 latest games, and 10 best games for the user
 	--- x Games can be deleted in the "My Profile" page with a confirmation
     --- x Account can be deleted with password confirmation in the "My Profile" page
     --- x Deleted accounts will destroy their games and scores if they appear in the leaderboards